tinymce/openai-proxy-reference-implementation/docs/docs.md

 ### ChatGPT shim

-The AI plugin is agnostic to the AI provider allowing you to adapt different AI backends.
+The AI plugin is agnostic to the AI provider, allowing you to adapt different AI backends.

 To do this, the integrator has to adapt to the provider API.